sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 Do the following to install the "RNDIS drivers" and the terminal application.

-1) Connect your Xperia 10 II (which is now in the Recovery Mode after running the steps of this [chapter](#forcing-xperia-10-ii-or-xperia-10-iii-to-the-recovery-mode)) with a USB cable to your computer.
-While doing this, do not press any buttons of Xperia 10 II
-* simply connect the cable.
+1) Connect your Xperia (which is now in the Recovery Mode after running the steps of [this chapter](#setting-up-the-recovery-mode-on-the-phone)) with a USB cable to your computer.
+While doing this, do not press any buttons of the Xperia.
+Simply, connect the cable.

 2) Launch the Windows Device Manager:
 * Windows 7: Open Start Menu and right-click on "Computer".
 Select "Manage".